make-soft/kohana-translation-api/README.md

 Quick example
 -------------

-The following is a quick example of how to use Kohana Google Translation API.
+The following is a quick example of how to use Kohana Translation API.

 	$sampleText = "Bonjour de cette partie du monde";

 	/* translate(string, to_language, from_language) */
-	echo GTApi::factory()->translate($sampleText , "pl", "fr");
+	echo Translator::translate($sampleText , "pl", "fr");